spryker/spryker-docs/docs/scos/user/technology-partners/202108.0/payment-partners/computop/computop-integration-into-a-project.md

 {% info_block errorBox %}

-There is currently an issue when using giftcards with Computop.
+There is currently an issue when using gift cards with Computop.
 Our team is developing a fix for it.

 {% endinfo_block %}